Clifford D. Simak: Writing career

 Simak became interested in science fiction after reading the works of H. G. Wells as a child.
 His first contribution to the literature was "The World of the Red Sun", published by Hugo Gernsback in the December 1931 issue of Wonder Stories with one opening illustration by Frank R. Paul.
-Within a year he placed three more stories in Gernsback's pulp magazines and one in Astounding Stories, then edited by Harry Bates.
-But his only science fiction publication between 1932 and 1938 was "The Creator" (Marvel Tales #4, March–April 1935), a story with religious implications, which was then rare in the genre.
+Within a year, he placed three more stories in Gernsback's pulp magazines and one in Astounding Stories, then edited by Harry Bates.
+Yet his only science fiction publication between 1932 and 1938 was "The Creator" (Marvel Tales #4, March–April 1935), a story with religious implications, which was then rare in the genre.

 Once John W. Campbell, at the helm of Astounding from October 1937, began redefining the field, Simak returned and was a regular contributor to Astounding Science Fiction (as it was renamed in 1938) throughout the Golden Age of Science Fiction (1938–1950).
 At first, as in the 1939 serial novel Cosmic Engineers, he wrote in the tradition of the earlier "super science" subgenre that E. E. "Doc" Smith perfected, but he soon developed his own style, which is usually described as gentle and pastoral.
 During this period, Simak also published a number of war and western stories in pulp magazines.
-His best-known book may be City, a fix-up novel based on short stories with a common theme of mankind's eventual exodus from Earth.
+City, a fix-up novel from this period based on short stories with a common theme of mankind's eventual exodus from Earth, won the International Fantasy Award.

 Simak continued to produce award-nominated novels throughout the 1950s and 1960s.
 Aided by a friend, he continued writing and publishing science fiction and, later, fantasy, into his 80s.
 He believed that science fiction not rooted in scientific fact was responsible for the failure of the genre to be taken seriously, and stated his aim was to make the genre a part of what he called "realistic fiction."

 Themes

-Simak's stories often have a rural setting, which led to his style being described as "pastoral".
-Crusty individualistic backwoodsman characters often appear, for example Hiram Taine, the protagonist of "The Big Front Yard".
+Simak's stories often have a rural setting, which led to his style being described as "pastoral" or "pastoral science fiction".
+Crusty individualistic backwoodsman characters often appear - for example, Hiram Taine, the protagonist of "The Big Front Yard".
 Hiram's dog "Towser" (sometimes "Bowser") is common to many of Simak's works.
-The rural setting is not always idyllic; in Ring Around the Sun it is largely dominated by intolerance and isolationism.
+The rural setting is not always idyllic; for instance, in Ring Around the Sun, it is largely dominated by intolerance and isolationism.

 Many of his aliens have a dry, otherworldly sense of humor, and others are unintentionally amusing, in their speech, behavior or appearance.
-His robots are full of personality, and even his dogs.
+His robots are full of personality, as are his dogs.
 By contrast, his "heroes" are ciphers.
 His protagonists are often boring men, never described and never reappearing.
 One of Simak's editors objected to his stories because his heroes were "losers".
 Simak replied, "I like losers."

 Many of Simak's story lines involve a quest, or a mission.
 Characters set out, alone, and acquire companions, often unlikely matches, along the way.
 On the journey, some fall by the wayside, and of these, some are reunited with the group, whilst others never heard from again.